Research Teams

 Associate Professor Jong-Hak Kim teaches in the Department of Political Science and International Relations at Seoul National University.
 He also serves on the boards of the Kyujanggak Institute for Korean Studies, the Institute for Future Strategy, the Institute for Japanese Studies, and the Institute for Peace and Unification Studies at SNU.
 His research interests include modern Korean political and diplomatic history, the history of political thought, and conceptual history.
 He previously worked as a Research Fellow at the Northeast Asian History Foundation and as Assistant Professor at the Korea National Diplomatic Academy, where he also served as Head of the Diplomatic History Research Center.

-Professor Kim has edited and compiled numerous collections of historical documents, including Modern Korean Diplomatic Documents (20 vols., 2010–2018), Sources on Modern Korea’s International Relations (2012), and Collection of Documents on Korea–Japan Treaties (Northeast Asian History Foundation, 2020).
-His major monographs include The Origins of the Enlightenment Party and Secret Diplomacy (2017) and A Biography of Heungseon Daewongun (2021).
+Professor Kim has edited and compiled numerous collections of historical documents, including Modern Korean Diplomatic Documents (20 vols., 2010–2018), Sources on Modern Korea’s International Relations (2012), and Collection of Documents on Korea–Japan Treaties (2020).
+His major monographs include The Origins of the Enlightenment Party and Secret Diplomacy (2017) and Biography of Heungseon Daewongun (2021).
 His translations include Simhaeng ilgi: The Treaty of Ganghwa Recorded by Joseon (2010), Studies on Modern Japan–Korea Relations (2 vols., 2013/2016), Shinron (2016), and the Korean Translation of the Chosŏn Office Documents (5 vols., 2021–2025).

 He has received several awards for his scholarship, including the 43rd Wolbong Academic Book Prize (2018), the Seoul National University Outstanding Thesis Award in Social Sciences (M.A. thesis, 2006; Ph.D. dissertation, 2015), and the Best Research Paper Award from the Institute of Foreign Affairs and National Security (2021).